pretix/pretix-docs/docs/tutorial/testing.md

 One of these credit cards is our fake payment provider.
 The fake payment provider has the credit card number already filled out with repeating sequences of "42".
 We are going to use this to place our order.
-We will also place an additional order of a speaker ticket.
+We will also place an order of a speaker ticket.

 We will now open pretix.eu and navigate to [Event] → "Orders".
 This page should display a list containing the two test orders we just placed.